kbc8090/firefox/README.md

 2. install material-fox-updated by edelvarden
 3. download all the files in this directory and put them in your /chrome/ folder

 That's basically it.
-I included the custom "userChrome.*" options in the user.js, so if you just type about:config and type in userchrome at the top there should be some themes and other things to choose from.
+You can look in the user.js at the userChrome.* options you can set.
+I run the commented out settings.